bengthedberg/dotnet.component/projectstructure/README.md

 # Project Structure

 When looking at official.NET Core and ASP.NET Core repositories you will find a common convention in the layout of the repository.
+It is a good practise to also create your repository using a similar structure as it makes it easier for others to understand it.

 ```
 .